InboxSDK/inboxsdk-docs/docs/toolbars.md

 Close the dropdown for the app toolbar button

 #### remove()
-Remove the app toolbar button from Gmail/Inbox
+Remove the app toolbar button from Gmail

 ### Events